Memory Usage of TensorRT-LLM

 • When paged KV cache is enabled

-TensorRT-LLM runtime pre-allocates KV cache tensors during initialization for a configured number of blocks and distributes them at runtime.
-KV cache tensors are allocated based on the KVCacheConfig object when creating GptSession.
-If neither maxTokens nor freeGpuMemoryFraction is specified, KV cache will by default allocate 85% of the remaining free GPU memory.
+KV cache tensors are allocated based on the KVCacheConfig object when creating the Executor.
+If neither maxTokens nor freeGpuMemoryFraction is specified, KV cache will by default allocate 90% of the remaining free GPU memory.
 When either maxTokens or freeGpuMemoryFraction is specified, the specified value will be used to compute the KV cache memory size.
 And if both are specified, firstly the freeGpuMemoryFraction is used to compute the number of tokens in KV cache, and then the minimum between this computed number of tokens and maxTokens is used.

-In in-flight batching the scheduler can automatically schedule requests as long as enough KV cache space is available (exact behavior depends on the scheduler policy).
-If paged KV cache is used in GptSession without in-flight batching, TensorRT-LLM may report OOM errors with message “Can’t allocate new blocks.
+If paged KV cache is used in GptSession (already deprecated) without in-flight batching, TensorRT-LLM may report OOM errors with message “Can’t allocate new blocks.
 No free blocks left”, if the paged KV cache is not large enough for the whole batch.

-• When paged KV cache is disabled
+• When paged KV cache is disabled (Not recommended and only allowed for deprecated GptSession)

 C++ runtime allocates the KV cache tensors for each layer with shape [batch size, 2, heads, max seq length, hidden dimension per head], where max seq length is specified by GptSession::Config::maxSequenceLength when creating GptSession.